jkarlin929/wine-list/README.md

 #### Bonus - New Wine Form
 If you finish early and want to continue practicing your React skills, try making a form and implementing the functionality to let users add new wines to the API.
 We haven't taught you this yet, but we'll be covering it very soon.
 Give it a stab and see if you can get it working.
 Hint - it's not all that different that good old html forms!

-# APP 2: Finish the Calculator

-The calculator homework on Monday was tough.
-Real tough.
-But now we have more experience and more time, so let's revisit it and update our submissions.
-For tonight, revisit the calculator and get it working.
-Once you're satisfied, *update your old submission* - add a comment below the original post with how much more you've completed (out of 5), your new comfortability with the topic (out of 5).
-Keep your old information in the original submission so we can see your progress!